openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 }
 ```

-Now we need a **Rule** file which is triggered when the returned string of our execution changes and then transforms string to a number, divide it and also log the output of the execution.
+Now we need a **Rules** file which is triggered when the returned string of our execution changes and then transforms string to a number, divide it and also log the output of the execution.
 ```
 sudo nano /etc/openhab2/rules/SysTemp.rules
 ```